 The French Alps form part of the mountain chain "The Alps", which is the largest mountain chain in Europe and covers eight countries: France, Italy, Germany, Austria, Switzerland, Slovenia, Liechtenstein and Monaco.

 The French section of the Alps is situated in the Auvergne Rhône-Alpes and Provence Alpes Côte d'Azur regions of France and is home to the highest mountain in the Alps and indeed Europe, the majestic "Mont Blanc", which is 4810 meters high.

 The French Alps is famous for skiing, mountaineering and a multitude of other alpine activities like canyoning, rafting, climbing, via ferrata, mountain biking and walking.
-The most visited part of the French Alps is the Northern Alps which is above the town of Grenoble and includes well known towns like Chamonix and Morzine.
+The most visited part for French Alps Holidays is the Northern Alps which is above the city of Grenoble and includes well known resorts like Chamonix and Morzine.

-There are ski resorts throughout the Alps which are the main centres for winter activities and also form good bases for some summer activities like mountain biking in the summer.
-However, outside of the resorts there are hundreds of beautiful villages and a wealth of other activities to be discovered.
+There are ski resorts throughout the Alps which are the main centres for winter activities and also form good bases for some summer activities like mountain biking.
+However, outside of the resorts there are dozens of beautiful villages with a strong traditional culture, amazing food specialties, and a wealth of other activities to be discovered.